-2) Maintaining a proper pace of play is important in each tournament.
-Failure to do so will result in penalties outlined in the Club’s Pace of Play Policy.
+Maintain Pace of Play: It is extremely important in each tournament.
+Failure to do so will result in penalties outlined in our Club’s Pace-of-Play Policy.

-3) Board tournaments differ from regular tournaments as they result in higher awards and are posted as competition rounds.
+Board Tournaments.
+Board tournaments differ from regular tournaments as they result in higher awards and are posted as competition rounds.
 The Club Championship, Senior Championship, SCGA event qualifiers and the Turkey Shoot are board tournaments.
-On the website schedule these are designated with an “MT.”

-Local rule: If your ball is lost or out of bounds, USGA rule E-5 applies.
+Balls Lost Out of Bounds: USGA rule E-5 applies.
 You have a maximum of 3 minutes to search for a lost ball.
 If you are unable to locate it, use this local rule.
 Estimate the distance from the hole you believe your ball was lost or went out of bounds.
 You may then drop your ball equal distance to the hole to the fairway edge, then drop within two club lengths into the fairway and add two strokes.
 For balls out of bounds, use the point where the ball last crossed the course boundary.
 For example, if your drive is lost, locate where you believe the ball to be, then drop equal distance from the pin on the fairway. now hitting your 4th shot.
 For details:

 - Please note that once a provisional ball is played this rule does not apply.